nhandz2008/sci-project/docs/API_INTEGRATION.md

 ## 6. File uploads

-Not implemented in Phases 1–2.
+Not implemented in current version.

 ---

 ## 7. WebSockets / realtime

-Not applicable in Phases 1–2.
+Not applicable in current version.

 ---

-## 8. Endpoints (implemented in Phases 1–2)
+## 8. Endpoints (implemented)

 Base prefix for all endpoints below: `/api/v1`